olegurcenko/technostore/README.md

 #### TechnoStore

 My first project with registration system.
 There are 2 roles: admin, user.
 As user you can create orders, add products to your wishlist.
 Built with React, ExpressJS, Redux, JavaScript, and SCSS.
+You can visit it by entering this ip and port: http://46.175.151.181:3000/

 ## Project Status
 in development